codeforpdx/symptomsurvey_backend/README.md

 docker-compose build
 ```

 This may take a while.
+If it seems to freeze on windows, pressing enter seems to cause the output to update.

 ### Running the site locally